 - 6.9% of adults in the U.S. (16 million) had at least one major depressive episode in the past year.

-- 18.1% of adults in the U.S. experienced with anxiety disorder such as post traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD) and specific phobias.
+- 18.1% of adults in the U.S. experienced an anxiety disorder such as posttraumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD) and specific phobias.